Plant Cell Division Vs Animal Cell Division

 • Animal Cells: No Phragmoplast

 Animal cells do not form a phragmoplast.
-Their cytokinesis relies solely on the contractile ring.
+Their cytokinesis relies solely on the contractile ring Which is the point..

 • Plant Cells: The Phragmoplast's Role

-The phragmoplast is a plant-specific structure that plays a crucial role in cell plate formation.
+The phragmoplast is a plant-specific structure that is key here in cell plate formation.
 It is a complex structure composed of microtubules, actin filaments, and vesicles derived from the Golgi apparatus.
 The phragmoplast forms in the center of the dividing cell during telophase and guides the vesicles containing cell wall material to the cell plate.
 Microtubules within the phragmoplast act as tracks for the vesicles, ensuring their precise delivery to the growing cell plate.
 The phragmoplast expands outward, eventually fusing with the existing cell wall, completing the process of cytokinesis.

 4. Cell Wall Synthesis and Composition